greenspangle/LIN7077_Humanities/announcements/Weekly Lesson Topics.md

 ## Week 1: Getting Started

-What this module is about:

-* What you will learn
-* What you need to do to succeed
-* What you will be able to do if you do all the tasks that you need to do to succeed
+This week you will start learning the programming language Python, AND you should start thinking about what your programming project will be.

+Your programming project can be about anything you want, which is both exciting and probably more than a little daunting.
+Nevertheless, by the end of week six, you will need to have written a detailed project proposal which you will deliver during weeks seven to twelve

+It may seem too early to think about this now, but it is important to start now so that you can refine your ideas for your project as we learn Python.

-Tasks for this week:
+### Tasks for this week:

 * Install Python on your computer
 * Create an account at Anaconda.com
+* Create an account at JetBrains.com
+* Create an account at GitHub.com
-* Write a Python program (using IDLE)
+* Write a Python program
 * Save your program to a file

-Dealing with:
+### Learning about Python:

 * Syntax errors and debugging

-Learning about Python:

 * Values
 * Variables
 * Functions